 A graphic novel set in Lausanne a century ago.

-In April 2022 the TLP team announced plans to publish a graphic novel, intended to bring their network’s research to a wider audience than any academic volume could hope to reach.
+In April 2024 TLP published its first graphic novel, intended to bring their network’s research to a wider audience than any academic volume could hope to reach.
 Although the themes of genocide, forced migration and expropriation are challenging and serious, work by Art Spiegelman, Joe Sacco and others has demonstrated the potential of the medium to explore the darkest pages of twentieth-century history in a challenging, thought-provoking yet also respectful manner.
+Out of Shadows was published in French by Antipodes, entitled De la lumière à l’ombre.
+We are grateful to the Ville de Lausanne and Loterie Romande for supporting this publication.
+Editions in Turkish and Greek are in preparation.

 The writing team consists of TLP founders Ozan Ozavci and Jonathan Conlin, as well as Julia Secklehner, who is responsible for leading the novel project as a whole.
 The artist is Gökçe Erverdi, who lives and works in Istanbul.
 A graduate of Mimar Sinan Fine Arts University, his cartoons and illustrations have featured in various Turkish magazines.
 He has also produced graphic novel adaptations of Sabahattin Ali’s Kürk Mantolu Madonna and Kuyucaklı Yusuf.